brownag/ncss-standards/README.md

 ### Purpose

-Andrew G. Brown is a soil scientist in the Sonora, CA MLRA Soil Survey office -- with his area of responsibility in the Sierra Nevada Foothills & Mountains (MLRAs 18 & 22A).
+Andrew G. Brown is a soil scientist in the Sonora, CA MLRA Soil Survey office.
+His area of responsibility in the Sierra Nevada Foothills & Mountains (MLRAs 18 & 22A).

 For the past couple years, Andrew has served on the Western Region National Cooperative Soil Survey (NCSS) Regional Standards Committee.
-The regional committees are tasked with evaluating proposals to identify impacts and provide feedback at the local to regional level.In reviewing these proposals, Andrew not only represents his local interests, but serves as a representative for the Pacific Soil Survey Region (SSR2).
+The regional committees are tasked with evaluating proposals to identify impacts and provide feedback at the local to regional level.
+In reviewing these proposals, Andrew not only represents his local interests, but serves as a representative for the Southwest Soil Survey Region.

 The following link contains this year's proposals in PDF format: